Bosch dishwashers rated

 How much do Bosch dishwashers cost?

-The cheapest Bosch model we've tested cost less than £250 when sent to the lab, while the most expensive breached the £650 mark.
-The cheapest Bosch dishwashers don't tend to do as well in our tests as the mid-range and premium models, but we've found Best Buys starting at £280.
+The cheapest Bosch model we've tested cost less than £300 when sent to the lab, while the most expensive breached the £800 mark.
+The cheapest Bosch dishwashers don't tend to do as well in our tests as the mid-range and premium models, but we've still found Bosch Best Buys priced at around £300.
+Click the link to find out if any budget Bosch machines made it into our pick of the top five best cheap dishwashers.

-Use our guide to the best dishwasher brands to compare the merits of Bosch dishwashers with premium models from Miele and Neff, as well as affordable models from Hotpoint and Indesit.

 Choosing the best Bosch dishwasher

 Bosch makes both integrated and freestanding dishwashers in all three sizes (full-sized, slimline and compact) so there's a Bosch machine to suit every kitchen.
 Many Bosch dishwashers are white, but there are also stainless steel and coloured models available.
 Bosch has four main ranges, which all offer slightly different design features, technical add-ons, program flexibility and capacities, and prices.
-Read all our reviews of Bosch dishwashers.

 Bosch Series 2 dishwashers

 These are the lowest-priced models from Bosch, although they still aren’t as cheap as those from affordable brands such as Beko or Hotpoint.
-Both full-sized and slimline models are included in this category, but neither are as easy to find as dishwashers in Bosch’s other three categories.
+This series includes both full-sized and slimline models, but neither are as easy to find as dishwashers in Bosch’s other three categories.
 Series 2 models are fairly basic – they aren’t Bosch’s quietest, and they don’t tend to have features such as LCD displays or delay timers.
-Series 2 models usually cost between £250 and £350.
+Series 2 models usually cost between £300 and £400.

 Bosch Series 4 dishwashers